← All posts

 What is the best free OptiCutter alternative in 2026?

-CutListCalc - free during early access with no part limits, no stock-sheet limits, no cooldown.
+CutListCalc - free with no part limits, no stock-sheet limits, no cooldown.
 CutListOptimizer.com is also free but with cooldowns between optimizations and a dated UI.
 MaxCut Lite is free and very capable but Windows-only.

 Is OptiCutter really limited on the free plan?